sst/guide/_examples/how-to-use-queues-in-your-serverless-app.md

 }
 ```

 This creates an SQS queue using [`sst.Queue`](https://docs.serverless-stack.com/constructs/Queue).
 And it has a consumer that polls for messages from the queue.
-The consumer function will run when it polled 1 or more mesages.
+The consumer function will run when it has polled 1 or more messages.

 ## Setting up the API